STATWORX/covid-19-api/README.md

 # A free API for COVID-19 data

 For all those, who are struggling with the (kind of weird) [Johns Hopkins University COVID-19 case data](https://github.com/CSSEGISandData/COVID-19) CSV files, we've created a **free** API that makes it easy to integrate the latest worldwide COVID-19 data into your application.
-The API uses official data from the European Centre for Disease Prevention and Control and delivers a clear and concise data structure for further processing, analysis etc.
+The API uses official data from the European Centre for Disease Prevention and Control and delivers a clear and concise data structure for further processing, analysis etc. If you have any questions, do not hesitate to open an issue or to contact us.
+Also, check out our [website for data science and machine learning consulting and development](https://www.statworx.com/).

 ## Making a request